You are about to wipe a card. How sure are you?

 Will there be a paid version?+

 No. There is no paid tier planned and nothing is held back for one.
-We are a video production studio; Stow exists because we needed it on our own shoots, and giving it away is how we would like other shooters to meet us.
 The client-facing offload report ships free, in the app, today.

 Why two drives?+